Insight - Euro success Slovakia torn over saving currency zone

 Now he complains that average paid Slovaks will have to work twice as hard as their German counterparts - 300 hours versus 120 for Germans - to pay for their part of their countries' contributions to the EFSF.

-"We will pay the highest price in the euro zone," he told television TA3 Sunday.
+"We will pay the highest price in the euro zone," he told television TA3 on Sunday.

 Without Slovak ratification, the fund's new powers can't go live.
 A political source said the ruling coalition's other three parties would push through the EFSF's expansion with opposition support if next Tuesday's vote fails, even if it leads to the collapse of the government or early elections.